From the Wreck tells the remarkable story of George Hills, who survived the sinking of the steamship Admella off the South Australian coast in 1859.

 Haunted by his memories and the disappearance of a fellow survivor, George’s fractured life is intertwined with that of a woman from another dimension, seeking refuge on Earth.
 This is a novel imbued with beauty and feeling, filled both with existential loneliness and a deep awareness that all life is interdependent.

-From the Wreck is long listed for the Miles Franklin Literary Award.
-It won the Aurealis Award for Best Science Fiction Novel and was shortlisted for the Readings Prize for New Australian Fiction and the Adelaide Festival Awards for Literature and was on the Locus Recommended Reading List.
+From the Wreck was long listed for the Miles Franklin Literary Award and the Voss Literary Prize.
+It won the Aurealis Award for Best Science Fiction Novel.
+It was shortlisted for the Barbara Jefferis Award, the Readings Prize for New Australian Fiction and the Adelaide Festival Awards for Literature and was on the Locus Recommended Reading List.

 In 2019, From the Wreck will be published in the UK by Picador.